juniorfuta/currency-converter/README.md

 # currency-converter
-This a project of a currency converter to improve may programmaings qualities
+This a project of a currency converter to improve my programmings qualities